Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Abstract

 \section{Abstract}

 The recovery of fragile quantum states from decoherence is the basis of building a quantum memory, with applications ranging from quantum communications to quantum computing.
-Many recovery techniques, such as quantum error correction (QEC), rely on the \textit{apriori} knowledge of the environment noise parameter to achieve their best performance.
+Many recovery techniques, such as quantum error correction, rely on the \textit{apriori} knowledge of the environment noise parameters to achieve their best performance.
 However, such parameters are likely to drift in time in the context of implementing long-time quantum memories.
-This necessitates the use of a ``spectator'' system, which makes an estimate of the noise parameter in real time, then feeds the outcome back to the recovery protocol as a classical side-information.
+This necessitates using a ``spectator'' system, which estimates the noise parameter in real-time, then feedforwards the outcome to the recovery protocol as a classical side-information.
 The memory qubits and the spectator system hence comprise the building blocks for a real-time (i.e. drift-adapting) quantum memory.
-In this article, I present information-theoretic bounds on the performance of such a spectator-based recovery.
-Using generalized distinguishability measures as a starting point, I show that there is a fundamental bound in the performance of any recovery operation, as a function of the entanglement fidelity of the overall dynamics.
-The lower bound for the diamond distance has a simple form, and a potentially broader range of applicability in quantum information.
-I provide information-theoretic characterizations of the incomplete knowledge of the noise parameter to the lower bound, using both diamond distance and quantum Fisher information.
+In this article, I consider spectator-based (incomplete knowledge) recovery protocols as a real-time parameter estimation problem (generally with nuisance parameters present), followed by the application of the ``best-guess'' recovery map to the memory qubits, as informed by the estimation outcome.
+I present information-theoretic and metrological bounds on the performance of this protocol, quantified by the diamond distance between the ``best-guess'' recovery and optimal recovery outcomes, thereby identifying the cost of adaptation in real-time quantum memories.
 Finally, I provide fundamental bounds for multi-cycle recovery in the form of recurrence inequalities.
-The latter suggests that incomplete knowledge could be an advantage, as errors from various cycles can cohere.
+The latter suggests that incomplete knowledge of the noise could be an advantage, as errors from various cycles can cohere.
 These results are illustrated for the approximate [4,1] code of the amplitude-damping channel and relations to various fields are discussed.